Bridgeconn/usfm-grammar/node-usfm-parser/README.md

 ```

 ### BibleNLP format
-Bible NLP format consists of two `txt` files: the first, with verse texts, one per line and the second, with corresponding references.
+[The Bible NLP format](https://github.com/BibleNLP/ebible?tab=readme-ov-file#data-format) consists of two `txt` files: the first, with verse texts, one per line and the second, with corresponding references.
 The API generates a JSON with two fields, `text` and `vref`, each containing an array of strings.

 ```javascript
 const fs = require('fs');